 As required by DMA 2000, the Planning Team involved "the public".
 The general public and external agencies were invited to contribute to the mitigation plan during the plan writing phase.
-In addition, The Second Draft Plan was announced and posted on the website on .
-External agencies were emailed information about the availability on the website of the Second Draft Plan.
-Also, emails were sent to the City's Disaster Council and the City of San Fernando Resiliency Coalition.
+In addition, the Second Draft Plan was announced and posted on the City's website on December 30, 2020.
+External agencies were emailed information about the availability of the plan on the City's website on December 30, 2020.
+Also, emails were sent to the San Fernando Red Cross Resiliency Coalition.
+See Attachments: Email to External Agencies.